Instruction Tuning for Large Language Models: A Survey: Evaluation, Analysis and Criticism

-The performance of IT model highly depends on the IT datasets.
-However, there lacks of evaluations for these IT datasets from open-ended and subjective aspects.
+The performance of SFT model highly depends on the SFT datasets.
+However, there lacks of evaluations for these SFT datasets from open-ended and subjective aspects.

-To address this issue, \citet{Wang2023HowFC} performs dataset evaluation by fine-tuning the LLaMa model \cite{touvron2023llama} on various of open IT datasets and measure different fine-tuned models through both automatic and human evaluations.
-An additional model is trained on the combination of IT datasets.
-For the results, \citet{Wang2023HowFC} showed that there is not a single best IT dataset across all tasks, while by manually combining datasets it can achieve the best overall performance.
-Besides, \citet{Wang2023HowFC} pointed out that though IT can bring large benefits on LLMs at all sizes, smaller models and models with a high base quality benefit most from IT.
+To address this issue, \citet{Wang2023HowFC} performs dataset evaluation by fine-tuning the LLaMa model \cite{touvron2023llama} on various of open SFT datasets and measure different fine-tuned models through both automatic and human evaluations.
+An additional model is trained on the combination of SFT datasets.
+For the results, \citet{Wang2023HowFC} showed that there is not a single best SFT dataset across all tasks, while by manually combining datasets it can achieve the best overall performance.
+Besides, \citet{Wang2023HowFC} pointed out that though SFT can bring large benefits on LLMs at all sizes, smaller models and models with a high base quality benefit most from SFT.
 For human evaluations, \citet{Wang2023HowFC} a larger model is more likely to gain a higher acceptability score.